conzaytsev/GeneSpace/README.md

 ## Dataset
 This model requires a gene dataset for the specific organism.
-Dataset can be either presented as a fasta file with gene sequences, or as a .csv file containing three columns: protein ID, expression number, gene sequence.
-This data format is compatible with the CodonExpressionIndex module https://github.com/conzaytsev/CodonExpressionIndex.
+Dataset can be either presented as a fasta file with a set of gene sequences, or as a .csv file containing three columns: ID, expression number, gene sequence (compatible with the CodonExpressionIndex module https://github.com/conzaytsev/CodonExpressionIndex).

 ## Installation
 From PyPI: